wp-plugins/popcorn/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Popcorn Plugin has 4 different popup options to show, you can have look at the below mentioned long description
+Amazing Popups for Wordpress.

 == Description ==

-This plugin has 4 types of Pop-ups.
+This plugin has 4 types of Popups.

 1. Image only : Here you can set an image and give a hyper-link to the image.
 For example if there is an offer on e-commerce website, you can upload the offer image and give the link to that page.